-Employees who are summoned to serve jury duty on scheduled workdays may use accumulated vacation time on the day that they are called to serve.
+Employees who are summoned to serve jury duty on scheduled workdays may use earned but unused PTO on the day that they are called to serve, unless otherwise dictated by State specific laws.
 Employees should show the summons notice to their supervisor in order to be excused from work on that day.

-Any employee summoned to be in a legal proceeding for any other reason shall show the summons notice or subpoena to their supervisor and request the time off with as much notice as possible.
-Employees may use vacation pay for this purpose.
+Any employee summoned to be in court for any other reason shall show the summons notice or subpoena to their supervisor and request the time off with as much notice as possible.
+Employees may use PTO if they want such time away from work to be compensable.